akej111/ncaa-tournament-analysis-script/README.md

 NCAA Tournament Analysis by Andy Jiang

-An interactive python program that allows the user to compare all 68 teams in the 2018 NCAA March Madness basketball tournament.
+An interactive python program that allows the user to compare all 68 teams in the NCAA March Madness basketball tournament.
+Updated for 2018-2019.

 To use, keep both txt files and the csv file in the same directory as bracket.py And envoke in python with